greguniv/jeopardy-react-app/README.md

 # Make a Jeopardy Trivia App using jService!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project uses [jService] (http://jservice.io/).
+---